 Here are a few accounting-related LinkedIn Groups to check out:

-Content marketing not only helps you increase SEO, it also helps build your expertise and therefore your connections.
+Content marketing not only helps you increase SEO, but it also helps build your expertise and therefore your connections.
 Post regularly to your company page and/or profile page.
 The best ways to engage readers with your posts are by mentioning specific people, including photos and/or video, or getting a conversation going by asking for feedback.
 You should also go beyond just posting advice and information and get a little bit more personal.

 LinkedIn suggests the following kinds of personal stories you can share: